jsmithedin/filmtracker-api/README.md

 A simple React frontend lives in the `frontend` folder.
 It is served from a separate container defined in `docker-compose.yml`.
 When running the stack with Docker Compose, the frontend will be available at <http://localhost:3000> and proxies API requests to the FastAPI service.
-The UI makes use of the [shadcn/ui](https://ui.shadcn.com) component library with Tailwind CSS and provides forms to manage films and film usage records.
+The UI is written in **TypeScript** and uses the [shadcn/ui](https://ui.shadcn.com) component library with Tailwind CSS.
+It provides forms to manage films and film usage records.

 ## Tests